 The concept of hell or escaping hell is not new to comics, but it is usually a very dark and scary place.
 In The Life After it is bright and just a boring hell.
 There is no fire, no pitchforks or torture.
 Hell is just a large company with employees with different jobs who want to keep their jobs.

 I really liked this volume and found it very interesting to see some different sections of hell.
 The different sections represent the different kinds of suicides or the different crimes which brought people to hell.
 I was completely engrossed in the story and couldn’t stop reading.
 However, I wish I just got a little more exploration of this hell.

 Hemingway is a pro at navigating hell and I want to know more about him.
 When and how he “woke up” and how long he has known where he is.
 I really want to know more about hell and the behind-the-scenes staff.
-This comic has a lot of potential and a lot of story which can be explored.
+This comic has a lot of potential and a lot of stories which can be explored.

-For some reason I thought this was only a single volume story, but it turns out it is four volumes and I am so delighted.
+For some reason, I thought this was only a single volume story, but it turns out it is four volumes and I am so delighted.
 This was a fantastic volume from beginning to end and I can’t wait to read more.